katieworton/squad-client-utils/README.md

 ❯ jq '.[] | select(.result>0.0)' results.json | jq --slurp
 ```

-### `squad-create-reproducer`: Get a reproducer for a given group, project and device
+### `squad-create-reproducer`: Get a reproducer for a given group, project, device and suite.

-This script gets a recent TuxRun reproducer from SQUAD for ltp-syscalls.
-When a
+This script gets a recent TuxRun reproducer from SQUAD for a chosen suite.
+When
-reproducer is found, this is saved to a file and written to stdout.
+a reproducer is found, this is saved to a file and written to stdout.

 ```
-usage: squad-create-reproducer [-h] --group GROUP --project PROJECT --device-name DEVICE_NAME [--build-names BUILD_NAMES [BUILD_NAMES ...]] [--debug]
+usage: squad-create-reproducer [-h] --group GROUP --project PROJECT --device-name DEVICE_NAME [--build-names BUILD_NAMES [BUILD_NAMES ...]] [--suite-name SUITE_NAME]
+                              [--debug]

-Get an ltp-syscalls TuxRun reproducer for a given group, project and device.
+Get a TuxRun reproducer for a given group, project, device and suite.

 options:
   -h, --help            show this help message and exit